 As you might gather my name is Michelle Laverick, I was born in the area of the UK called “Teesside” and I currently live in Derbyshire.
 You can take the lass out of Teesside, but you can never take Teesside out of the lass.

 Before joining VMware I was an independent for 10 years.
-I’m a former freelance instructor with 27 years of experience in technologies such as Novell (NCT), Windows (MCT), Citrix (VCI) and of course VMware (VCI).
-Since 2003, I have been involved with the VMware community.
-I am a VMware forum moderator and member of the London VMware User Group – and until recently I was active on the Steering Committee there.
-I also attend the independent Virtual Machine User Group that meets regularly in Leeds and elsewhere in the North.
-I’ve been a vExpert for the last three years first receiving the award in 2009 as recognition for my contributions to the Community.
-I’ve tried to help found the Irish and Scottish VMware user groups and in 2011 spoke each month at larger regional events organised by the Global VMUG in North America, EMEA and APAC.
-I’ve published several books on VMware Virtual Infrastructure 3, vSphere4, Site Recovery Manager and View.
+I’m a former freelance instructor with 27 years of experience in technologies such as Novell (NCT), Windows (MCT), Citrix (CCI), and of course VMware (VCI).
+From 2003-2015, I was heavily involved with the VMware community.
+I was a VMware Forum Moderator and member of the London VMware User Group – and I was active on the Steering Committee there.
+I was a VMwarevExpert from 2009-2018.
+I helped found the Scottish VMware user groups and in 2009-2012 spoke each month at larger regional events (UserCons) organized by the Global VMUG in North America, EMEA, and APAC.
+I’ve published several books on VMware Virtual Infrastructure, vSphere, Site Recovery Manager, and Horizon View.

 I was also the person behind the virtualization website and blog RTFM Education, where I published free guides and utilities for VMware customers.
 RTFM Education was sold to TechTarget, Inc a media company in Boston, MA.
 For two years I contributed articles, How-Tos, and Ebooks for them.
 After affiliating to TechTarget (2009-2012) I found the time to run a weekly podcast called the Chinwag and the Vendorwag.
 I had intended to carry on Chinwagging whilst I was at VMware.
 But I kind of ran out of time and ran out of puff for doing it.
 So that’s been dormant for some time now.